-Well, most of the time, it's not very hard.
-This is one of the most common projects we get to do.
-Yet even there may be some "surprises."
+Well, sure.
+But there may be "surprises."
 After all, no one has the X-ray vision to know exactly what's going on behind the drywall.

 For example, flat / tilted wall mounts are safe to use on drywall.
 The installer, of course, will need to use the anchors graded for the right weight (your TV plus the weight of the wall mount itself.)
 And by the way, some wall mounts are heavy!